-Alternatively, you can setup a bank account & national insurance by yourself when you arrive in the UK which will be cost free.
+Alternatively, you can set up a bank account & national insurance by yourself when you arrive in the UK which will be cost-free.
 It will take a little extra time to do this as you will need to wait for appointments and evidence to support the application.

 Start Selling Non-Essential Belongings and Car (If Applicable)

-Now it is time to prepare sell the items that you no longer need and more importantly the high value assets like your car.
+Now it is time to prepare sell the items that you no longer need and more importantly the high-value assets like your car.
 The years of clothes, shoes, furniture and decoration purchases that have accumulated in your home.
 These things that seemed necessary before now seem silly or unnecessary like those knick-knacks sitting on your bookshelf or that dress you never wore.

-Think about selling to your friends, hold a car boot sale, garage sale or website like Craigslist, Gumtree, Ebay and any others you can think of!
+Think about selling to your friends, hold a car boot sale, garage sale or website like Craigslist, Gumtree, eBay and any others you can think of!

 Personally, I didn’t miss half of my belongings when they were gone (apart from my kitchen items especially my Kitchenaid!).
 When it’s gone, you realize how much work goes into managing the relationship with your stuff.
-Just think of how you will not need to worry about the insurance, maintenance, repairs, finding space for them, etc. It’s nice just having a suitcase and that’s your life.
+Just think of how you will not need to worry about insurance, maintenance, repairs, finding space for them, etc. It’s nice just having a suitcase and that’s your life.
 At least for the first few months then it all starts coming back again!